sandboxxy/hub-dashboard-control-room/README.md

 # hub-dashboard-control-room

+> [!NOTE]
+>
+> This project is a proof of concept.
+It may not work with all repositories.

 This repository contains operational workflows for the [hubDashboard App](https://github.com/apps/hubDashboard).
 The workflow will generate predtimechart data and build a static site for each repository that installed the app.